Shop Subscribe

 • Student stations are modular, allowing for the project-based, multimodal learning outcomes that STEAM requires.
 Student spaces can be grouped or spread out in the event of a large-scale demonstration.
 It is possible for students to also work independently if the task allows.

 • The days of the flat library cart are over.
-Movable, flexible demonstration carts not only give options to the upper grade teacher, but they also make new hands-on opportunities available to the elementary science instructor, as well as those who need to move from room to room due to budgetary constraints.
+Movable, flexible demonstration carts not only give options to the upper-grade teacher but also make new hands-on opportunities available to the elementary science instructor and those who need to move from room to room due to budgetary constraints.

-• Just as in any technology-heavy space, a STEAM lab needs to significantly consider infrastructure needs.
+• As in any technology-heavy space, a STEAM lab must consider its infrastructure needs.
 Is there enough power available?
 Can devices be stowed to protect them from the more creative aspects of a STEAM lesson?

-Although fun hands-on activities still abound in these classrooms, STEAM also requires the use of technology.
+Although fun hands-on activities still abound in these classrooms, a STEAM lab requires technology.
 Expensive devices are cared for during demonstrations and trials, yet are also readily available for when students need to work with the data gathered and create products from their learning.

 Modern education, especially in the STEAM fields, requires a holistic approach that mirrors what the world of college and career will look like for our students.
 Their learning environments should act as partners in facilitating that level of all-encompassing learning.

-Interested in help with your project?
-Download our discovery workbook and talk with a representative!
+Interested in getting help with your project?
+Contact Projects by Design and talk with a representative!

 Let’s Get Started